Snivallus/iiyi_dataset/README.md

 # iiyi Dataset

 This repository contains scripts for constructing a medical case dataset from [iiyi.com](https://bingli.iiyi.com/).
+The dataset is uploaded to [SnivellusSnape/iiyi_dataset](https://huggingface.co/datasets/SnivellusSnape/iiyi_dataset).

 ---